 Station Area Master Plans

-The City has a master plan for each of the three currently approved FasTracks stations in Thornton, as well as a master plan for land around the station in Northglenn:
+The City has a master plan for each of the three operating N Line stations in Thornton, as well as a master plan for land around the station in Northglenn:

-'2015 Eastlake at 124th Station Area Master Plan' was adopted on October 27, 2015 and more information can be located by clicking the link to the right.
+'2015 Eastlake at 124th Station Area Master Plan' was adopted on October 27, 2015 as an update to the 2009 plan.
 The plan focuses on the future commuter rail station located near 124th Avenue and Claude Court.